ollama/ollama/README.md

 - ⚙️ **Many Models Conversations**: Effortlessly engage with various models simultaneously, harnessing their unique strengths for optimal responses.
 Enhance your experience by leveraging a diverse set of models in parallel.

-- 🤝 **OpenAI API Integration**: Effortlessly integrate OpenAI-compatible API for versatile conversations with Ollama models.
+- 🤝 **OpenAI API Integration**: Effortlessly integrate OpenAI-compatible API for versatile conversations alongside Ollama models.
 Customize the API Base URL to link with **LMStudio, Mistral, OpenRouter, and more**.

 - 🔄 **Regeneration History Access**: Easily revisit and explore your entire regeneration history.